marketplacer/TestableAlert/README.md

 🚧🚧🚧 This is work in progress 🚧🚧🚧

-# A testable wrapper around UIAlertViewController written in Swift
+# A testable wrapper around UIAlertController written in Swift

-UIAlertViewController is used in iOS to present modal alerts and action sheets.
-This library makes it easier to test your code that uses UIAlertViewController.
+UIAlertController is used in iOS to present modal alerts and action sheets.
+This library makes it easier to test your code that uses UIAlertController.

 Here is what it can do in your unit test: